fujifilmfan/linux_notes/lfs201/lfs201_chapter_notes/lfs201-28-virtualization-overview.md

 ### Lab 28.1: Ensuring KVM Is Properly Set Up
 ----
+• The following labs are best run on a physical machine running **Linux** natively.
+• It may be possible to run them within a Virtual Machine running under a hypervisor, such as **VMWare** or **Virtual Box**, or even **KVM**.
+However, this requires nested virtualization to be running properly.
+• Whether or not this works depends on the particular hypervisor used, the underlying host operating system (i.e.,**Windows**, **Mac OS** or **Linux**) as well as the particular variant, such as which **Linux** or **Windows** version as well as the particular kernel.
+• Furthermore it also depends on your particular hardware.
+For example, we have found nested virtualization working with **VMWare** on various **x86_64** machines but with Oracle Virtual Box only on some.
+• If this works, performance will be poor as compared to running on native hardware, but that is not important for the simple demonstrative exercises we will do.
+• Your mileage will vary!
+If it does not work we cannot be responsible for helping you trying to get it rolling.

 ### Lab 28.2: Using virt-manager with KVM to Install a VM and Run It
 ----
+* `$ sudo systemctl start libvirtd`
+* `$ sudo virt-manager`
+* I can't find the TinyCore image on my machine as the lab claims; I'll save this as a project for another time
+* `$ sudo systemctl stop libvirtd`

 ### Lab 28.3: Installing a VM from the Command Line
 ----
+* `$ sudo qemu-img create -f qcow2 /var/lib/libvirtd/myimg.qcow2 24M`
+* `$ sudo qemu-system-x86_64 -hda /var/lib/libvirtd/myimg.qcow2`
+* (I didn't run those)

 ### Paths and Commands
 ----